Down on Sunset

 Down on Sunset is the third studio album by singer-songwriter and producer Thomas Anders, released in 1992.
 It is produced by Ralf Stemmann and Christian De Walden (Brigitte Nielsen) and contains Neil Sedaka's classic Laughter in the Rain.
-Several songs were co-written by Thomas Anders aka Chris Copperfield.
+Several songs were co-written by Thomas Anders Chris Copperfield.

 The same year, the album was re-released in Japan.

 How Deep Is Your Love and Standing Alone (duet with Glenn Medeiros) were released as singles.

 In 1995, My One And Only was covered in Spanish by Kiara and How Deep Is Your Love was covered by Danny de Munk.

 In 1998, this album was re-released as How Deep Is Your Love by Spectrum and Universal.